-On October 28, 2022, PJI welcomed the announcement of charges in the matter of systematic police attacks on civilians in Kisumu County, including the widely decried murder of Samantha Pendo “Baby Pendo” with prosecution set to proceed in Kenya.
+On July 25, 2024, PJI welcomed the Kenyan High Court ruling that eleven accused police officers would have to answer the charges in the “Baby Pendo” case, a matter of systematic police attacks on civilians in Kisumu County, including the widely decried murder of Samantha Pendo (“Baby Pendo”).

-The Baby Pendo case marks the first crimes against humanity case to be brought in the Kenyan national courts.
-It is also the first such case alleging crimes committed in the context of post-election violence under a theory of command responsibility, a form of legal responsibility being applied in this case under the Kenyan 2008 International Crimes Act.
+The Baby Pendo case is not only the first crimes against humanity case to be brought in the Kenyan national courts.
+It is also the first such case alleging crimes committed in the context of post-election violence, and the first to use a theory of command responsibility, a form of legal responsibility being applied in this case under the Kenyan 2008 International Crimes Act.
+The charges of 47 crimes against humanity, including murder, torture, and rape, were announced on October 28, 2022.

-For the past two years, PJI has accompanied a remarkable team of Kenyan senior level Prosecutors in the Office of the Director of Public Prosecutions’ (ODPP’s) Civil and Human Rights Division (CHRD), and a talented team of investigators from the Independent Policing Oversight Authority (IPOA).
-PJI provided technical expertise in investigation of serious human rights violations believed to be committed by Kenyan police during the Post-Election Violence (PEV) period of 2017.
+Throughout the investigation and prosecution of the “Baby Pendo” case, PJI has accompanied a remarkable team of Kenyan senior level Prosecutors in the Office of the Director of Public Prosecutions’ (ODPP’s) Civil and Human Rights Division (CHRD) and a talented team of investigators from the Independent Policing Oversight Authority (IPOA), since 2020.
+PJI was pleased to extend this work to a group of extraordinary victim advocates (lawyers) who support and represent victims in this case.
 We look forward to continuing to work alongside our colleagues as the case moves forward toward trial.

-Read the Announcement of the Office of the Department of Public Prosecution.
+Read the Office of the Department of Public Prosecution’s announcement of the indictment.

-Hear Max and Kathy discuss this important development in a Justice Update.
+Hear Max and Kathy discuss the indictment in a Justice Update.

 READ MORE ABOUT PJI’S WORK IN KENYA.